S4N-T0S/Open-Source-LDAT/README.md

 To ensure the 8kHz patch is working and your device is performing optimally in Direct Mode, you can use the included polling rate tester.

-1. Open the `polling_tester.cpp.txt` file and copy its entire contents.
+1. Open the `polling_tester.cpp` file and copy its entire contents.
 2. Paste the contents into `main.cpp`, completely replacing the existing code.
 3. Upload the new code to your Teensy.
 4. The Teensy will now act as a mouse, moving the cursor in a smooth circle.